-If your child does not have a close friend at school, check with the local ALS Association chapter.
-Programs for youth are increasing in number throughout the ALS Association, as well as throughout the United States.
-Look to your local chapter for youth programs, resources, and support, many of which are detailed in Chapter 5 of this manual.
+If your child does not have a close friend at school, check with the ALS Association.
+Programs for youth are increasing in number throughout The ALS Association, as well as throughout the United States.
+Look to your local chapter for youth programs, resources, and support, many of which are detailed in Chapter 5 of this resource guide.

 Your child may find a youth also living in a family with ALS in their area who can make him or her feel less "different" and more "normal," easing the transition back to school with other kids.
-Also, Facebook and/or online support groups can be very helpful for older youths to reach out and ask questions of other youths like them who may be feeling overwhelmed about going back to school, leaving the parent or family member with ALS at home, and feeling like no one will understand.
+Also, Facebook and/or online support groups can be helpful for older youths to reach out and ask questions of other youths like them who may be feeling overwhelmed about going back to school, leaving the parent or family member with ALS at home, and feeling like no one will understand.

-Finally, encouraging youths to share their Chapter's Walk or other advocacy activity with their class provides an opportunity to encourage classmates to attend a family-fun activity and to volunteer.
-Peers can help with the kids games table, at the registration table, or some other volunteer opportunity.
+Finally, encouraging youths to share ALS Association Walk events or advocacy activities with their class provides an opportunity to encourage classmates to attend a family-fun activity and to volunteer.
+Peers can help with the kids' games table, at the registration table, or some other volunteer opportunity.
 This may help the child living in an ALS family to feel more connected to peers and provide the peers with a means to connect personally with their peer's family member with ALS.